 |Customisation||The radiology data query should be customised using algorithms to facilitate a solution to a medical problem.
 The idea is to create the technology of clinical relevance and allow personalised healthcare.

 Artificial Intelligence and Big Data are used in conjunction with each other to solve diagnostic problems.
-The relationship works because AI requires vast data to build its intelligence through the concepts of machine learning.
+The relationship works because AI requires vast data to build intelligence through machine learning concepts.
 For example, machine learning image recognition evaluates thousands of medical images to learn what constitutes a medical image to recognise these types in the future.

 Therefore, Big Data is needed; however, to train the application, the data needs to be structured and easily integrated so machines can identify valuable patterns in the data.

-Big Data uses a vast amount of data, and you have to separate the useless data.
+Big Data uses vast data, and you must separate the useless data.
 However, the data used in AI and ML is already clean by removing duplicate and unnecessary data.
 This approach will provide successful AI applications through Big Data providing data to train and learn algorithms.
 In this case, there are two types of data learning.
-This involves the initial training, which primes the data followed by collecting the valuable data.
+This involves the initial training, which primes the data, followed by collecting the valuable data.
 Once the initial training is complete, the AI apps will continue to learn.
-The AI app will continue to take in new data and evaluate the data changes.
+The AI app will continue taking in new data and evaluating the changes.

 Big Data’s role in AI is made possible by vast arrays of parallel processors such as graphics processing units (GPUs).
-These processors contain thousands of cores compared to several CPUs and, therefore, speed up the existing AI algorithms.
+These processors contain thousands of cores compared to several CPUs, speeding up the existing AI algorithms.